Tokyo Revengers: Plot

 Yet again, the present reveals the Tokyo Manji Gang has expanded into a criminal empire by absorbing the Black Dragons, and Takemichi's friends remain doomed.
 Returning to the past, he intervenes in Hakkai Shiba's forced recruitment into the Black Dragons by his abusive brother, Taiju.
 With Mitsuya's negotiation, Yuzuha is freed from Taiju's control, and Takemichi helps Hakkai defy him.
 Mikey and Draken's intervention secures victory, disbanding the Black Dragons.
 Koko and Inupi, now co-leaders of the gang's 11th generation, join the Tokyo Manji Gang under Takemichi.

 In the present, the Tokyo Manji Gang has been absorbed by Tenjiku after the Kanto Incident, leaving Mikey broken and responsible for his friends' deaths.
 Back in the past, Takemichi and Naoto investigate Tenjiku, discovering Kisaki's involvement and Shinichiro's role as the Black Dragons' founder.
 Ambushed by Tenjiku, they narrowly escape death through another time leap.
 Takemichi learns that Tenjiku's leader, Izana Kurokawa, resents Mikey due to jealousy over Shinichiro's legacy.
 In the final confrontation, Mikey and Draken arrive after Hinata reveals Takemichi's time-traveling efforts.
 Kisaki confesses his motives were personal ambition and an obsession with Hinata.

 The present now shows Takemichi's friends alive and thriving, but Mikey has vanished, forming the ruthless Bonten gang.
 Unable to time-leap through Naoto, Takemichi saves Mikey from suicide, transporting himself to 2008.
 Here, he navigates a power struggle between Rokuhara Tandai, Brahman, and Mikey's Kanto Manji Gang.
 After preventing Senju's death, Draken is killed shielding them.
 The Kanto Manji Gang prevails, absorbing Rokuhara Tandai, while Senju disbands Brahman to spare Takemichi from Mikey's wrath.
 In their final confrontation, Mikey reveals that Shinichiro had originally died, but a homeless man's stolen time-leap ability allowed him to alter events.
-In the present, Takemichi goads Mikey into a violent clash, enduring his attacks before being mortally wounded by Sanzu.
+In the present, Takemichi goads Mikey into a violent clash, enduring his attacks before being mortally wounded.
 As he dies, his cries snap Mikey back to sanity, and they time-leap together to 1998.

 Reuniting in the past, they vow to rewrite history.
 Together, they reform the Tokyo Manji Gang, prevent Shinichiro's death, and save Baji, Draken, Emma, and Izana.
 Kisaki is befriended, and the Shiba siblings' conflict is resolved.
 By 2008, Mikey disbands the gang, ensuring a peaceful future.
 Eleven years later, Takemichi and Hinata marry, surrounded by their friends and family.